DaveOliver253/EPR-SADD-DO/epr-sadd-do.md

 ### Failure handling
 - **Buffered Logging:** SDKs buffer telemetry locally if ingestion endpoints are temporarily unavailable.
 - **Sampling:** Adaptive sampling is used to manage telemetry volume; critical events are excluded from sampling.
-- **Fallback Mechanisms:** In case of persistent failures, logs can be redirected to blob storage or Event Hubs.
+- **Fallback Mechanisms:** In case of persistent failures, logs can be redirected to Blob Storage or Event Hubs.
 - **Monitoring Logging Health:** Alerts are configured to detect drops in telemetry volume or ingestion anomalies.

 # 9. Technology architecture